ToniWonKanobi/theoveranalyzed.net/posts/2015/9/21/peace-out-peace.md

 <p><em class="takeHome">I really think it's as simple as that.</em></p>

-In the [latest episode of Exponent][exponent], Ben Thompson and James Allworth discussed the history of ad networks, from pre-digital all the to the current heavy-hitters like [BuzzFeed][stratechery].
+In the [latest episode of Exponent][20], Ben Thompson and James Allworth discussed the history of ad networks, from pre-digital all the to the current heavy-hitters like [BuzzFeed][21].
 I would link to a particular timestamp, but you should just listen to the whole thing:

 <audio controls>
 	<source type="audio/mpeg" src="http://media.blubrry.com/exponent/p/content.blubrry.com/exponent/exponent52.mp3">